Vyral/base-template/_posts/2018-09-10-your-one-stop-shop-for-home-safety-inspections.md

 {% include youtube.html %}

-Today I’m joined by Alina from Metro Retrofitting to discuss what what services she and her team offer clients.
+Today I’m joined by Alina from Metro Retrofitting to discuss what services she and her team offer clients.

 When you purchase a new home, it’s important to be sure that your house has updated and functional safety features, like smoke and carbon monoxide detectors. **Metro Retrofitting will come out to your home for an inspection and take a look at your home’s detectors and other safety features to make sure that you’re up to code.**